jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 drawbacks of folded metal blades, meaning that any target struck gains a +2 bonus to its non-natural Armour Points against wakazashi attacks.

-War Gauntlet: The bigger and deadlier brother to the cestus, the war gauntlet is a fully plated gauntlet covered on all sides by sharp spikes and small blades and topped with a short row of longer blades or spikes.
+**War Gauntlet**: The bigger and deadlier brother to the cestus, the war gauntlet is a fully plated gauntlet covered on all sides by sharp spikes and small blades and topped with a short row of longer blades or spikes.
 A single punch with a war gauntlet can ruin a large section of a target’s flesh - most notably the facial features.
 As with a cestus, the hand wielding the war gauntlet is all but useless, but its wielder is able to Parry normally.

-War Maul: Originally meant as a tool for splitting wood or breaking stones, the maul has a long history of use in warfare by peasants conscripted into service or oppressed into revolt.
+**War Maul**: Originally meant as a tool for splitting wood or breaking stones, the maul has a long history of use in warfare by peasants conscripted into service or oppressed into revolt.
 A maul is a large hammer with a wooden head, usually bound in metal bands to keep it from splintering.
 War mauls were originally intended for use on inanimate objects and may still be used on such objects without being destroyed.

-War Hammer: A weapon approximately the same size as a mace, the war hammer is frequently seen amongst Adventurers.
+**War Hammer**: A weapon approximately the same size as a mace, the war hammer is frequently seen amongst Adventurers.
 Most war hammers are tipped with a hammer head and a metal spike, making them equally useful against flexible or stiff armour types.

-War Sword: The most common sword types available, the war sword is generally slightly less than a metre in length and possesses a sharpened tip to thrust with.
+**War Sword**: The most common sword types available, the war sword is generally slightly less than a metre in length and possesses a sharpened tip to thrust with.
 It is the ubiquitous weapon of choice amongst many adventurers.

-Zweihänder: This is the larger, two-handed version of the flamberge.
+**Zweihänder**: This is the larger, two-handed version of the flamberge.
 It has a very distinct shape to its blade, and always has two very long quillions sprouting to the sides of the hilt to make up for any difficulty the sword’s weight contributes to Parry attempts.
 Like its smaller brother, the specially designed blade ‘waves’ ring against other